-This fragrant Thai green chicken curry is so spicy and aromatic.
-You need surprisingly few ingredients to make this curry, but it packs a punch that Mohammed Ali himself would have been proud of.
+This fragrant Thai green curry with chicken is so spicy and aromatic.
+You need surprisingly few ingredients to make this Thai green chicken curry, but it packs a punch that Mohammed Ali himself would have been proud of.
 Add your own choice of vegetables and make this easy dish yourself in only 30 minutes.

 Thai green chicken curry